Adobe FrameMaker 11: My Wish List

 Adobe FrameMaker, we have been BFFs for a long time.
 You have provided a steady source of training income over the past 20 years (remember when I used to teach 5-day FrameMaker classes three weeks out of every four, for months on end?).
 And you are still my one and only for laying out my longest, most technical documents.

 As the years go by, we have lots of chances to improve ourselves.
 I know I’m working on my personal and professional growth, but I’m just not sure you are as focused on yours.
 Here is a list of just a few things I wish you would consider adding to your repertoire:

 - Nested formats.
-I really want to embed character formats within my paragraph formats.
+I really want to embed character formats within my paragraph formats, beyond in Numbering properties.

 - GREP Styles.
 Pattern-based character formatting would be even better.